kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 For CAS:
 - Yes.
-This will simply cause old behaviour to be restored, but `PreventPodPlacementWithoutDriver` should be disabled (if enabled manually) in `CSIDriver` object before disabling this feature in CAS.
+This will simply cause old behaviour to be restored, but `PreventPodSchedulingIfMissing` should be disabled (if enabled manually) in `CSIDriver` object before disabling this feature in CAS.

 For kube-scheduler:
-- The feature gate in kube-scheduler can be disabled without problems.
+- The feature gate in kube-scheduler can be disabled without problems, because disabling it simply restores the old behaviour of unlimited pod placement on nodes without `CSINode` objects.

 <!--
 Describe the consequences on existing workloads (e.g., if this is a runtime